-You can have 1001 day trading rules that you cannot remember.
-And no one follows rules that they don’t recall.
-The result is chaos, and you end up as a trigger-happy day trader.
+You can have 1001 day trading rules.
+But if you don’t remember them, they are useless.
+No one follows rules that they don’t recall.
+The result of the 1001 trading rules is chaos and a trigger-happy day trader.

-Here, we have distilled 11 day trading rules together with suggestions to help you follow them.
+Hence, here, we have distilled 11 day trading rules together with tips to help you stay on the path.

 Day Trading Rules Before You Even Start